recommenders-team/recommenders/reco_utils/README.md

 We are currently evaluating inclusion of the following dependencies:

- - vowpalwabbit: currently examples show how to use vowpal wabbit after it has been installed on the command line, using the PyPI package with the sklearn api will facilitate easier integration into python environments
+ - vowpalwabbit: currently examples show how to use vowpal wabbit after it has been installed on the command line; using the PyPI package with the sklearn api will facilitate easier integration into python environments
- - azureml: several example notebooks and utilities in reco_utils/azureml use functionality from this dependency, but it can cause version conflicts with other dependencies so work-arounds are under investigation
+ - azureml: several example notebooks and utilities in reco_utils/azureml use functionality from this dependency, but it can cause version conflicts with other dependencies so work-arounds are under investigation.

 # Contents